Pay a Bill

 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Q: If I have once in a while knee pain and hip pain, but it goes away then returns...at what point do I need a doctor?
 A: I would suggest seeing a doctor when the pain starts to become a consistent problem that is impacting things you enjoy doing on a daily basis.
 Occasional aches and pains in muscles and joints are relatively common and may go away on their own.
-If the pain becomes consistent and doesn’t seem to go away, it is a good idea to have the problem evaluated so that possible treatment options can be discussed.Q: What causes pain in area of upper back, left side, on shoulder blade?
+If the pain becomes consistent and doesn’t seem to go away, it is a good idea to have the problem evaluated so that possible treatment options can be discussed.Q: What causes pain in the area of the upper back, left side, on shoulder blade?
 Hurts to the touch, walking, moving side to side.
-Thanks!A: There are numerous potential causes of pain in this location including muscle strain, tendinitis, arthritis, or referred pain from the neck.
-I would recommend seeing an orthopaedic doctor to have the problem evaluated.
+Thanks!A: There are numerous potential causes of pain in this location including muscle strain, tendonitis, arthritis, or referred pain from the neck.
+I would recommend seeing an orthopedic doctor have the problem evaluated.
 The source of the pain can be narrowed down based on a physical exam and appropriate imaging.Q: I weigh 315 pounds.
 Do I qualify to have my knees replaced?A: The number that knee surgeons typically pay closer attention to is Body Mass Index (BMI), rather than the weight itself.
 BMI is a measure of weight compared to height.
 If someone is 5 feet tall and weighs 315 lbs, that person’s BMI would be far higher than a person who is 7 feet tall with the same weight.
 There is an abundance of data demonstrating a higher risk of overall complications when knee replacement is performed in patients with a BMI more than 40.
 It is not to say it cannot be done, but it is often ideal to get the weight in a more optimal range to help mitigate the risk of complication.
 Every surgeon has a different comfort level in terms of “BMI cutoff,” meaning at what BMI they will not perform surgery.
 You can certainly be evaluated and have a discussion with a surgeon to obtain more information.